dineshkp-dev/github_jobs_app/README.md

 #  Github Jobs Application for Python developers

-This project uses the github jobs API ([Github jobs API](https://jobs.github.com/api)) to display available jobs for Python developers.
-The application allows paginated results, allows users to filter based on location and also sort the locations
+This project uses the Github jobs API ([Github jobs API](https://jobs.github.com/api)) to display available jobs for Python developers.
+The application allows paginated results, allows users to filter based on location and also sort the locations.
+- Get list of jobs
+- The pages can be navigated using 'Next' and 'Previous' buttons
+- Filter based on location by entering location name into the filter input field
+- Sort the locations by clicking on the 'Locations' column header
+- Clicking on the 'Job Title' name provide more details about the job
+- In the details page, clicking on the 'Go back' link will bring user back to main page (eg. [Github API detailed information ](https://jobs.github.com/positions/425dc217-8bb6-44ee-bc52-8fa2207b565c.json))

 # Live preview